file-format/Docs/en/audio/aac.md

 {
-  "date" : "2019-12-13",
+  "date" : "2021-02-26",
-  "keywords" : [ "AAC", "file", "extension", "format", "Audio Coding", "MPEG" ], "author" : {
+  "keywords" : [ "OPUS", "file", "extension", "format", "Audio Coding" ], "author" : {
-    "display_name" : "Kashif Iqbal"
+    "display_name" : "Sami Cheema"
   },
   "draft" : "false",
   "toc" : true,
-  "description" : "Learn about AAC file format and APIs that can create and open AAC files.", "title" : "AAC - Advanced Audio Coding File", "linktitle" : "AAC",
+  "description" : "Learn about AAC file format and APIs that can create and open AAC files.", "title" : "AAC - Advanced Audio Coding File", "linktitle" : "OPUS",
   "menu" : {
     "docs" : {
       "parent" : "audio"
     }
   },
-  "lastmod" : "2019-12-13"
+  "lastmod" : "2021-02-26"
 }

-## What is an AAC file?
+## What is an OPUS file?

-AAC (Advanced Audio Coding) refers to digital audio coding standard that represent audio files based on lossy audio compression.
-It was launched as successor of **[MP3](/audio/mp3/)** file format keeping in view that the lateral faced issues for the implementation of new ideas in the encoding process based on the development of methods for data compression.
-AAC achieves better sound quality as compared to MP3 at the same bit rate.
-It was defined in MPEG-2 Part 7 (ISO/IEC 13818-7), and in an updated form in MPEG-4 Part 3 (ISO/IEC 14496-3).
-The format was adopted as default media format by YouTube, iPhone, iPod, iPad, Apple iTunes and several other platforms.
-Several applications and APIs are available for conversion of AAC file format to other formats such as MP3, WMA, M4A, **[WAV](/audio/wav/)** and others.
+Opus is an audio file format created by Xiph.Org Foundation and later being standardized by IETS (Internet Engineering Task Force).
+It has been developed mainly for internet streaming, Voice over IP (VOIP), video conferencing and in-game chat that is why it is designed to retain low-latency while maintaining a real time interactive communication.
+Keeping the sound quality of an Opus file, many bling listening tests have marked Opus as high quality audio format than any other audio format at any given bitrate.

 ## Brief History ##